Cubbarooney/DISNEY/README.md

 Bunny Hopper

 Uses recursion to determine the paths a hopping bunny could take to go N distance.

-I did create an alternate version which uses loops, but it is MUCH slower.
-(And far less readible.)
-I will be removing in a future commit.
+Running as a script will print the result to the console.

 Usage:
 ```